Two Sundays ago, I was chatting with my friend Denis O’Hayer, the Atlanta host of NPR’s “Morning Edition” on WABE (90.1FM).

 They had a moral license to let that threat to their survival change them.
 And they didn’t use it.

 We know what’s happening today.
-Over at Emory University, political scientist Alan Abramowitz has established that Americans now line up politically according to what we hate, not what we like.
+Over at Emory University, political scientist Alan Abramowitz has established that Americans now line up politically according to what they hate, not what they like.

 We are 50 years past Loving v.
 Virginia, the U.S. Supreme Court decision that overturned state bans on interracial marriage.
 But only three years ago, a Pew Research study found that 30 percent of hard-core conservatives would be “unhappy” if an immediate family member married a Democrat.
 And nearly a quarter of hard-core liberals felt the same about a family member who wedded a Republican.